albertmena/ProtocolRecomender/README.md

 A Scipion enviroment has to be created.
 The script can install all the plugins of Scipion, takes all the protocol, embedd all of them and save it in an index map (numpy array) and a json file with the plugin-protocol-index references.

+## Preparation
+An Scipion enviroment with Scipion installed  python3 -m scipioninstaller -conda -n scipionProtocolRecomender -noAsk scipionProtocolRecomender
+1. In terminal, activate the enviroment
+2. Goes to the path the Scipion is installed
+3. ```bash
+    python3 indexGenerator.py
+    ```
+4. If INSTALL_PLUGINS is True will install all the plugins

 ## Requirements
-An Scipion enviroment with Scipion installed  python3 -m scipioninstaller -conda -n scipionProtocolRecomender -noAsk scipionProtocolRecomender
-In terminal, activate the enviroment conda activatescipionProtocolRecomender
-Goes to the path the Scipion is installed
-run: python3 indexGenerator.py
-If INSTALL_PLUGINS is True will install all the plugins

-os
+- os
-pathlib
+- pathlib
-requests
+- requests
-subprocess
+- subprocess
-ollama
+- ollama
-  model 43GB:
+  - model 43GB:
     ```bash
     ollama run deepseek-r1:70b
     ```
     model = "deepseek-r1:70b"
-  model 404GB
+  - model 404GB
     ```bash
     ollama run deepseek-r1:671b
     ```